ekumanov/cybrid/README.md

 that there's no delay in any scanning speed.
 The fastest the entire loop finishes, the more precise the velocity calculation will be.**

-TBD (velocity map calculation) for quick calculation a velocity map is being pre-calculated on program startup and held in memory to allow for a quick "duration -> MIDI velocity" value to read from memory rather than being calculated (since it also includes logarithms, etc. and that's slow.)
+TBD (velocity map calculation) for quick calculation a velocity map is pre-calculated on program startup and held in memory to allow for a quick "duration -> MIDI velocity" value to be read from memory rather than being calculated all the time (since it also includes logarithms, etc. which is slow.)

 TBD (group velocity offset calculation) the high keys hammers are lighter than the low ones.
 If we don't account for that, the produced